stayintarkov/SIT.Documentation/docs/source/configure.rst

       <summary>Hamachi Configuration</summary>

 #.
 Install hamachi from their offical site here `Hamachi <https://vpn.net/>`_
 #.
-Click the ppower button, it should ask you to log in, either log in or register an account to continue
+Click the power button, it should ask you to log in, either log in or register an account to continue
 #.
-Now if you are joining a friend, press "Join an Existing Network" and enter the ID and password, if you are hosting, create a network
+If you are joining a server, join the hosts Hamachi network by pressing "Join an Existing Network" and enter the ID and Password

+   * If you are hosting the server, press "Create a New Network", then give it a name and password, give this to everyone you are playing with

 #.
 Once you are all in the network, make sure everyones light is green, if not, look up a guide to fix it, we **CANNOT** help with this.
 #.
-If everyone is connected and with green light, go :ref:`here<httpjson>` to setup the server to use the VPN
+If everyone is connected and with green light, go :ref:`HTTP JSON Config<httpjson>` to setup the server to use the VPN

 .. raw:: html